 What Is Jitter?

-Jitter measures how consistent your connection is — not just how fast.
+Jitter measures how consistent your connection is - Not just how fast.
 High jitter breaks calls and games even when your download speed looks fine.

 The technical definition